 There was no running magazine that ever motivated me to get out the door.

 I wanted to know what I had to do to run 26.2 miles consecutively, without slowing down.

 Obviously, this is an unending battle for us all.

 We all want our first marathon to be great and an enjoyable experience.
 I valued tips given to me from those that were around me that truly cared about my success.
-I read books, researched what the best runners did and implemented that into my attack plan.
+In addition, I read books and researched what the best runners did.
+So, I implemented that into my attack plan.